josephbur/csci-366-fall2020/README.md

-# csci-366-fall2020
+# CSCI 366 - Systems Programming

-Base upstream repository for CSCI 366 - Systems Programming
+This is the base upstream repository for CSCI 366.
+It contains homeworks as well as the class project information.